-E.28 Dead and Deactivated Code [XYQ]
+6.26 Dead and Deactivated Code [XYQ]

-E.28.1 Applicability to language
+6.26.1 Applicability to language

 There are many ways to have dead or deactivated code occur in a program and Python is no different in that regard.
 Further, Python does not provide static analysis to detect such code nor does the very dynamic design of Python’s language lend itself to such analysis.